Bears on the Loose

 TimeTraveler Description

-The main element of TimeTraveler is its timeline populated with time markers called points-in-time.
+The "business end" of TimeTraveler is its timeline, populated with time markers called points-in-time.
 Each point-in-time represents a file system snapshot for the explored drive.
-If Explorer address is not referring to a fixed and local drive, the timeline will not contain any point-in-time.
-No points-in-time are available for removable storage like CD or DVD and for shared folder hosted by a remote machine.
-Snapshots are generated by Microsoft Volume Shadow Copy service.
-The timeline ranges from the time of the first snapshot to the current time.
-TimeTraveler is updated periodically and displays any newly created or deleted snapshot.
+If the Explorer address is not referring to a fixed and local drive, TimeTraveler is not loaded.
+Similarly, TimeTraveler is not loaded for removable storage like CDs or DVDs, and for shared folders hosted by a remote machine.
+Snapshots which represent points-in-time are generated by Microsoft Volume Shadow Copy service.
+The timeline in its initial state ranges from the time of the first snapshot to the current time.
+The timeline is updated periodically and will display any newly created or deleted snapshots.
 You can trust TimeTraveler to accurately reflect the state of the explored drive.
-The timeline offers a rich set of information and functionality explained in details in the Timeline page.
+Further, the timeline offers a rich set of information and functionality.

 TimeTraveler components